 Defective Drugs and Pharmaceutical Attorneys

 Drug manufacturers owe it to people to subject the medications they sell to rigorous testing to ensure that they are safe for consumption.
-Indeed, the Federal Drug Administration requires testing be performed before they will stamp a pharmaceutical with their approval and allow it to be sold to the public.
-Unfortunately, just because a pharmaceutical is approved for sale to and use by the public, does not always mean it is safe for all possible uses.
+Indeed, the Federal Drug Administration requires testing to be performed before they will stamp a pharmaceutical with their approval and allow it to be sold to the public.
+Unfortunately, just because a pharmaceutical is approved for sale to and use by the public does not always mean it is safe for all possible uses.
 Did you know that all the testing is done by the manufacturer themselves to get FDA approval?
+In considering whether a drug is safe, not only should the effects of the intended use be evaluated, but the effects of known off-label uses should be considered as well.
+Instructions and warning labels must take into consideration all foreseeable uses and advise both the physicians and the patients accordingly.
+When these things do not happen, the consumer suffers.
+Call the drug consumer advocates at Simmons and Fletcher, P.C., for a free consultation today if a defective drug has harmed you.

 Defective Drug Mass Tort Litigation

 Typically, when a pharmaceutical is determined to be defective, a class action will follow.
-This is what is known as a Mass Tort because the drug is sold in such huge amounts that there are, without a doubt, going to be numerous cases that arise from the sale of the defective drug.
+This is what is known as a mass tort because the drug is sold in such huge amounts that there are, without a doubt, going to be numerous cases that arise from the sale of the defective drug.
 Your claim is likely to be part of a class action involving the drug and all of its known manufacturers.
 Please be aware that this is not the same thing as a wrong prescription lawsuit.
 Those involve a pharmacy giving someone a drug they were not prescribed.

 Some examples of current mass tort actions involving pharmaceuticals that we may be able to help you with include: